 sexy sassy?
 Does she look pretty and girly enough?
 No?
 IT’S TUTU TIME.

 Spot the difference:

-Strength versus beauty, because little boys should be strong, and little girls should be “super sweet.”
-LOVING the thigh-highs.
+Strength versus beauty, because little boys should be strong, and girls should be “super sweet.”
+LOVING the stockings.

-Evidently, the traditional spidey suits are just too masculine and unpretty for little girls, who need to show off their narrow little waists and plenty of skin.
+Evidently, the traditional spidey suits are just too masculine and unpretty for female tots, who need to show off their narrow little waists and plenty of skin.